Having a kid? Thinking about saving money for their future needs such as driving lessons, university, or a deposit?

 What if I just don’t tell them about their JISA until they’re old enough to use it responsibly?

 The bank will contact your child about their JISA when they turn 16.
-It’s not legal to intercept this and continue running their ISA yourself (just as it would not be for them to do to you).
-Again, money in a JISA belongs to your child and you should not contribute more to a JISA than you want them to have full access to when they reach adulthood.
+It’s not legal to intercept this and continue running their JISA yourself (just as it would not be for them to do to you).
+Again, money in a JISA belongs to your child and you should not contribute more to a JISA than you want them to have full access to when they reach the age of 18.
+It may, therefore, be sensible to save some money in a JISA and some in your own name if you are concerned about the level of funds they will have access to otherwise or if you wish to hold some back until they are a bit older.